Education and Training

 - whose behaviour is pervasive and consistent -- the disorder negatively affects all environments, including home, school, and community

-- who requires or receives a combination of statutory and non-statutory services from Manitoba Education, Family Services and Consumer Affairs (FSCA), Health, and/or Justice as defined within the Child and Family Services Act, the Mental Health Act, and the Young Offenders Act
+- who requires or receives a combination of statutory and non-statutory services from Manitoba Education and Training, Family Services and Consumer Affairs (FSCA), Health, and/or Justice as defined within the Child and Family Services Act, the Mental Health Act, and the Young Offenders Act

 Coordinated Multisystem Plans, also known as Circle of Care Treatment Plans, must accompany applications for Level 3 EBD funding support.
 Students with Profound Emotional/Behavioural Disorders require these coordinated multisystem plans to address their profound emotional and behavioural needs.
 Schools develop these plans in partnership with the parent(s) or legal guardian(s), and an outside agency that is providing extensive mandated services to the student and family.
 These plans address the need for 24 hour coordinated services.